-- Release the tab and pull out the dipstick and wipe it with a clean rag or paper towel. - Push it back in all the way, wait three seconds and then pull it back out again.
+- 1. The automatic transaxle dipstick has an orange handle and is located near the coolant recovery tank.
+Release the tab and pull out the dipstick and wipe it with a clean rag or paper towel. - 2.
+Push it back in all the way, wait three seconds and then pull it back out again.

-- Check both sides of the dipstick, and read the lower level.
-The fluid level must be between the two dimples in the hot range. - If the fluid level is in the acceptable range, push the dipstick back in all the way.
+- 3. Check both sides of the dipstick, and read the lower level.
+The fluid level must be between the two dimples in the hot range. - 4.
+If the fluid level is in the acceptable range, push the dipstick back in all the way; then press the tab down to lock the dipstick in place.